-a.
+- a.
 The SAR team shall perform reviews and site visits in accordance with milestones identified in the Review Plan.
 Milestones to consider for an SAR are at the record of final design in the Design Documentation Report; at the completion of the plans, specifications, and cost estimate; at the midpoint of construction for a particular contract, prior to final inspection, or at any critical design or construction decision milestones.
 The SAR panel may recommend to the RMO additional or alternate milestones.
-The MSC should approve these recommendations when they are warranted and reasonable.

-b.
-Note that the SAR is an extension (not a replacement) of the ATR (formerly Independent Technical Review) requirements outlined in ER 1110-1-12, Engineering and Design Quality Management (or a subsequent edition under development, EC 1165-2xxx, Quality Management for Civil Works); however, the intent of the SAR is to complement the ATR and to avoid impacts to program schedules and cost.
+The MSC should approve these recommendations when they are warranted and reasonable. - b.
+Note that the SAR is an extension (not a replacement) of the ATR (formerly Independent Technical Review) requirements outlined in ER 1110-1-12, Engineering and Design Quality Management (or a subsequent edition under development, EC 1165-2-xxx, Quality Management for Civil Works); however, the intent of the SAR is to complement the ATR and to avoid impacts to program schedules and cost.
 Where appropriate and reasonable, the District can conduct the ATR and SAR concurrent and in concert if it enhances the review process.
 The SAR is a strategic level review and every effort should be made to avoid having the SAR duplicate the ATR.

-5. Guidelines for developing the scope of work or "Charge".
+5. Guidelines for Developing the Scope of Work or "Charge".

 a.
-The review shall cover the design and construction phase of the project as outlined below and should start with the phase of the project effective 1 January 2010.
+The review shall cover the design and construction phase of the project as outlined below.